Humboldt County, California

-Humboldt County (/ˈhʌmboʊlt/) is a county located in the U.S. state of California.
+Humboldt County (/ˈhʌmboʊlt/) is the westernmost county in the U.S. state of California.
 As of the 2020 census, the population was 136,463.
 The county seat is Eureka.

 Humboldt County comprises the Eureka–Arcata–Fortuna, California, Micropolitan Statistical Area.
 It is located on the far North Coast of California, about 270. mi north of San Francisco.
 It has among the most diverse climates of United States counties, with very mild coastal summers and hot interior days.
 Similar to the greater region, summers are extremely dry and winters have substantial rainfall.

 Its primary population centers of Eureka, the site of College of the Redwoods main campus, and the smaller college town of Arcata, site of California State Polytechnic University, Humboldt, are located adjacent to Humboldt Bay, California's second largest natural bay.
 Area cities and towns are known for hundreds of ornate examples of Victorian architecture.

 Humboldt County is a densely forested mountainous and rural county with about 110. miles of coastline (more than any other county in the state), situated along the Pacific coast in Northern California's rugged Coast (Mountain) Ranges.
 With nearly 1500000 acre of combined public and private forest in production, Humboldt County alone produces twenty percent of the total volume and thirty percent of the total value of all forest products produced in California.
 The county contains over forty percent of all remaining old growth Coast Redwood forests, the vast majority of which are protected or strictly conserved within dozens of national, state, and local forests and parks, totaling approximately 680000 acres.